ligato/docs/docs/plugins/connection-plugins.md

 token-signature: <string>
 ```

 After login, the token is required in an authentication header in the format `Bearer <token>`, so it can be validated.
-If the REST interface is accessed via a browser, the token is written to a cookie file.
+If the REST interface is accessed with a browser, the token is written to a cookie file.

 ---

 ### Users and Permission Groups

-Users must be pre-defined in the [REST conf file][rest-conf-file].User definitions consists of a name, hashed password and permission groups.
+Users must be pre-defined in the [REST conf file][rest-conf-file].
+User definitions consists of a name, hashed password and permission groups.

 User format example:
 ```